-The start/restart interlock function is activated or deactivated through appropriate wiring Switching the safety sensor back on after shutting down (OFF state):
+The start/restart interlock function is activated or deactivated through appropriate wiring

+Switching the safety sensor back on after shutting down (OFF state):

-Press the reset button (press/release between 0.15 s and 4 s)
+♥ Press the reset button (press/release between 0.15 s and 4 s)

-The reset button must be located outside the danger zone in a safe place and give the operator a good view of the danger zone so that he/she can check whether anyone is located in it (according to IEC 62046) before pressing the reset button.
+NOTICE 6 The reset button must be located outside the danger zone in a safe place and give the operator a good view of the danger zone so that he/she can check whether anyone is located in it (ac-cording to IEC 62046) before pressing the reset button.
+A DANGER Risk of death if start/restart is operated unintentionally!
+Ensure that the reset button for unlocking the start/restart interlock cannot be reached from the danger zone.
+Before unlocking the start/restart interlock, make certain that no people are in the danger zone.